• Skip to primary navigation

 • Grouting Wall and Floor Tiles

-Grouting - wall and floor tile grouting - How to grout wall tiles and floor tiles; Guidance on the best way to grout ceramic and quarry tiles including information on what gap you should have between tiles, what grout you should use and how to mix it and how to ensure all joints are totally full
+Grouting - wall and floor tile grouting - Learn how to grout tiles for walls or floors including information on the gap between tiles, what grout to use and ensuring grout gaps are full

 • Cleaning Grout When Hard

-Tiling - grout removal - A DIY solution on how to clean and remove hard grout from floor, wall, or quarry tiles.
-When you have left grout too long and it's hardened, we show you how to easily remove it
+Tiling - grout removal - A DIY solution on how to remove hard grout from tiles.
+When you have left grout too long and it's hardened, we show you how to remove it

 • Replacing Grout Between Tiles or Raking Out Tiles for Regrouting Including How to Clean Mouldy Grout Lines

-Tiling - replacing grout in wall and floor tiles - Find out all about raking out grout between tiles and how to replace grout in wall and floor tiles including how to remove old mouldy grout and replace with new
+Tiling - replacing grout in wall and floor tiles - Find out how to remove and replace tile grout in wall and floor tiles including how to remove old mouldy grout and replace with new

 The projects above explain all about selecting, mixing and applying the right grout for either your floor or wall tiles.
 They also cover cleaning, or removing and replacing the old grout when it gets a little tired.